HarryChen0506/react-markdown-editor-lite/docs/plugin.md

   num: number;
 }

+interface CounterConfig {
+  start: number;
+}

-class Counter extends PluginComponent<CounterState> {
+class Counter extends PluginComponent<CounterState, CounterConfig> {
   // Define plugin name here, must be unique static pluginName = 'counter';
   // Define which place to be render, default is left, you can also use 'right'